 This is a practice that has been going on for thousands of years, but now farmers are forced to buy new seed every planting season.

-FDA food safety inspections are way down.
-Again drawing from From Food, Inc, in 1972, the FDA did 50,000 food safety inspections, in 2006 it did 9,100.
+According to the documentary, Food, Inc., food safety inspections are way down.
+According to the film, in 1972, the FDA did 50,000 food safety inspections, in 2006 it did 9,100.
 Perhaps that is partially due to there being thousands of slaughterhouses in the 70's but today there are only 13.

-This penalized the small local beef producers who depended on having nearby facilities to slaughter and sell their beef so they had to go out of business.
 Does any of this sound like a grand plan to protect the big corporate CAFOs from competition, especially from smaller more sustainable, healthier producers?
+Not likely.

 With so few remaining slaughterhouses, they should be so frequently inspected that there would never be a case of tainted meat hitting the market yet the incidences are increasing.